Choctaw Food: Remembering the Land, Rekindling Ancient Knowledge

 The book contains roughly 300 pages of text and over 150 color images.
 It draws upon information from over 400 written sources and thousands of hours of hand-on personal experimentation.
 Woven into the narrative are more than 350 Choctaw vocabulary words that relate to the Indigenous lifeway and more than 80 Choctaw place names that connect food with the landscape.
 An appendix presents 450 Choctaw plant names and connects them with more than 300 Latin species, providing literal translations for the Choctaw names as well as notes on the plants.

 For those who have been patiently waiting on this book to come out, thank you.
 Something like this does not come together quickly.
 This book draws upon 30 years of hands-on work to learn Choctaw traditional arts (like the art of making functional traditional cooking pots).
 It is based on 11 years of focused research, and has come together through 5 years of writing, photography, and editing.
 Both of us worked together to set up and take most of the photographs.
 Putting the book together has been a part of our household for a long time, but we always knew that we were just stewards of the process.
 The knowledge that this book contains belongs to the Choctaw people.
 Upon its completion, we gifted the book to the Choctaw Nation of Oklahoma.
-It has been published by Choctaw Print, and can now be purchased through the Choctaw Store here.
+It has been published by Choctaw Print.
+It has sold out at the Choctaw Store, but can still be purchased through the Choctaw Nation Capitol Museum at 918-569-4465.
 We are excited that this book is finally headed out into the community.
 We hope that people will be able to use the information that it contains and build upon it in new and exciting ways that will benefit the Choctaw people at the dinner table and beyond.

 Thank you to everyone who has helped us on this journey, from the elders that generously shared their knowledge for the book, to the people who spent days helping with the proofreading and manuscript formatting.
 Yakoke!